I remember bank fishing as a kid. I remember how much fun it was to patrol the banks for bass. Sometimes with real worms, other times with plastics.

 Remote Bank Fishing

-Yes, you may have to drive a long distance to find remote quiet waters.
-And if you don’t have a boat, it may seem like it’s not worth it.
+You may have to drive a long distance to find remote quiet waters and if you don’t have a boat, it may seem like it’s not worth it.
 But, remember that you can combine other activities with your fishing trip.

 If you like camping, hiking or just being out in nature, your fishing trip can become an adventure.